sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 03-02-2021

+- https://hakibenita.com/postgresql-unused-index-size Save lots of space: you may need to create a *partial* INDEX on your Postgres table if you're not looking for NULL on large tables

 # 01-02-2021

 - https://webtransparency.cs.princeton.edu/dark-patterns/ Dark Patterns at Scale: Findings from a Crawl of 11K Shopping Websites